-- o UV exposure has been addressed most recently in "UV Exposure Has No Practical Effects On PVC Pipe Performance."
-Click here to read. - o Chemical permeation (including hydrocarbon-contaminated soil) through PVC pipe has proven to be a non-issue as well.
+- o UV exposure has been addressed most recently in "UV Exposure Has No Practical Effects on PVC Pipe Performance." - o Chemical permeation (including hydrocarbon-contaminated soil) through PVC pipe has proven to be a non-issue as well.

 PVC PIPE'S WIDESPREAD USE NOT AN ACCIDENT